The Android Platform Security Model (2023): Implementation

 \subsubsection{Tiered lockscreen authentication}

 Towards this end, recent Android releases use a tiered authentication model where a secure knowledge-factor based authentication mechanism can be backed by convenience modalities that are functionally constrained based on the level of security they provide.
 The added convenience afforded by such a model helps drive lockscreen adoption and allows more users to benefit both from the immediate security benefits of a lockscreen and from features such as file-based encryption that rely on the presence of an underlying user-supplied credential.
-As an example of how this helps drive lockscreen adoption, starting with Android~7.x we see that 77\% of devices with fingerprint sensors have a secure lockscreen enabled, while only 50\% of devices without fingerprints have a secure lockscreen\footnote{These numbers are from internal analysis that has not yet been formally published.}.
+As of August 2020, starting with Android~7 we see that 77\% of devices with fingerprint sensors have a secure lockscreen enabled, while only 54\% of devices without fingerprints have a secure lockscreen\footnote{These numbers are from internal analysis that has not yet been formally published.}.